Heerakcodes/Task-Tracker/README.md

 ## About

+## About

-I made this project as a beginner to practice JavaScript and understand how things like DOM and localStorage work.
+I made this project as part of a club task.
+While making this, I learned how to handle user input, update the UI, and store data using localStorage.